Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/settings/general-settings.md

 ---
-title: Property General Settings - ReturnSuite Docs
+title: General Property Settings
-description: Configure settings and run actions to tailor the experience to your needs.
+description: Configure settings and run actions to tailor the experience to your needs
 nav-title: General Settings
 nav-group: Configure property settings
 ---